lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

         #<module>.<name of the module in this file>.<name of the output object from the module output file>.<desired object attribute>
         subnet_id = var.subnet_id

-        #Assiging the Ec2 to a SG defined in this file
+        # Assigning the EC2 to an SG defined in this file
         vpc_security_group_ids = [aws_security_group.myapp-sg.id]

         #Assigning availability_zone